ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Extensions: ~30,000 written in JavaScript and TypeScript
 ### Manage Extensions: Extensions tab in left ribbon
 ### UI: Graphical
 This is a cross platform code editor written in Electron which has a very customisable user interface and is very extensible (both comparable to but not as much as Atom) and has a large community (larger than Atom).
 It has many features like Git and GitHub Integration (less than Atom), tabbed terminal, autocomplete, settings GUI etc. coming inbuilt.
-Extensions add a good amount of functionality, which adds a lot of features in it, like keybindings, themes, linting, live server, intellisense, color picker, formatting code, building program, markdown preview, markdown to PDF etc. Its user interface is excellent with a styled menu layout with File, Edit, Selection, View, Go, Run, Terminal and Help tabs and at the left a ribbon with options to manage extensions, project files, git repositories and editor settings.
+Extensions add a good amount of functionality, which adds a lot of features in it, like keybindings, themes, linting, live server, intellisense, color picker, formatting code, building program, markdown preview, markdown to PDF etc. Its user interface is excellent with a styled menu layout with File, Edit, Selection, View, Go, Run, Terminal and Help menus and at the left a ribbon with options to manage extensions, project files, git repositories and editor settings.
 F1 key or Ctrl-Shift-P opens command palette.
 ## Sublime Text
 ### Written in: C++, Python (according to Wikipedia)
 ### Owner: Sublime HQ Proprietary Ltd.